District » Election Information » Election Information Homepage

 ALL BALLOTS WILL BE MAILED TO VOTERS.
 REGULAR POLLING PLACES WILL NOT BE OPEN.

-All ballots will be mailed to voters this year on April 16th
+All ballots will be mailed to voters April 15, 2026

-*Please note- ballots must be returned by 8 pm on election day May 6th
+*Please note- ballots must be returned by 8 pm on election day in May

 Election Day